census-instrumentation/opencensus-website/content/guides/integrations/dropwizard.md

 {{</highlight>}}

 ##### 4. Viewing your metrics
-Here are few sample charts created out of data exported by OpenCensus using Prometheus exporter.
+Here are a few sample charts created out of data exported by OpenCensus using Prometheus exporter.

 http://localhost:9090
 ![](/images/prometheus-graph.png)